-In organizations with high turnover or rapid growth, it’s common for experienced employees to take on (voluntarily or by default) training roles.
+In organizations with high turnover or rapid growth, it’s common for experienced employees to take on training roles voluntarily or by default.
 Training other team members is unavoidable, but it can become a huge time-suck and frustration for high-performers that are used to churning out lots of work.

 Documentation makes policy

-Documentation can become policy, and then that policy can be measured and improved with future iterations.
-Without documentation that outlines your policies and procedures, everyone’s working off memory and gut feeling, which can get the company in legal hot water if you’re not consistent and some feel they’re being treated unfairly.
+Documentation can become policy, and that policy can be measured and improved with future iterations.
+Without documentation that outlines your policies and procedures, everyone’s working off memory and gut feeling.
+This can land the company in legal hot water if you’re not consistent and some feel they’re being treated unfairly.
 Think of your knowledge base as a protection policy against unfair treatment of employees and legal repercussions.

 Investing in a knowledge management tool will reduce headaches and organize your company.
-If none of these software systems suit your needs, use our Product Selection Tool.
-We’ll give you more options to weigh that are tailored to your requirements.
+If none of these software systems suit your needs, based on your answers to the above questions, use our HR Software Product Selection Tool.
+We’ll give you more options that are tailored to your requirements.